Princeton Junction, NJ

 Undoubtedly the shared joy this community has when it comes to caring for our patients.
 The number of times that co-residents and attendings have randomly popped into our team room to check in and offer support has been truly astonishing.
 Every single person here goes out of their way to care for patients AND each other!
 (And I've been surprised by the seemingly bottomless supply of high-quality candy)

 What is the best thing about living in Durham and the Triangle?

 I had never even been to North Carolina until after I matched at Duke, so I truly had no idea what I was getting myself into... but I'm so glad I trusted my gut.
 Durham and the surrounding area have all of the things I've loved about living in a city in the past (lots of food options, great music and art scene, museums, etc.) without the hassle, PLUS the benefit of being surrounded by incredible nature.
 I love that it is both easy to live here AND full of a ton of fun things to do after work, while still maintaining a really cool local, small-town vibe.

 How does the Triangle appeal to people of diverse backgrounds?

-Where did you choose to live, and why?
+Where did you choose to live and why?

-What do you like to do outside of medicine?
+What are your interests outside of medicine?